-Scottish Youth Theatre have launched a new national ‘digital’ artistic programme in direct response to the current crisis, where young people all over the country are staying at home to protect themselves and their loved ones.
-Over the last few months we have offered young people, families, professional creatives, stakeholders and wider audiences ways to continue to engage with us creatively through this time of unprecedented international crisis.
-This exciting new digital programme is be fully accessible to D/deaf audiences.
+During the year we offered young people, families, professional creatives, stakeholders and wider audiences ways to continue to engage with us creatively through an unprecedented international crisis.
+This exciting new digital programme was fully accessible to D/deaf audiences.

 The postponed national tour for this year’s production ‘Once you See the Smoke’ was digitally reimagined to ensure the National Ensemble continued to have the opportunity to develop their creative practice investigating climate justice.
 Led by Melanie Jordan, this year’s group of twenty young theatre makers devised a new digital live theatre show that premiered on Zoom in July.

 Scottish Youth Theatre has always been a place where young people can nurture their skills and talents in a safe, welcoming environment.
-The Coronavirus pandemic has forced the closure of many safe spaces for young people across the country.
+The Coronavirus pandemic forced the closure of many safe spaces for young people across the country.
 Quaranteen provided mentorship for 14-19 year olds through socially-engaged artistic practice, in addition to bespoke mental health support from project partners Pure Potential Scotland.

 20 young writers.
 20 professional actors.
 Responding to 2020.

 Scottish Youth Theatre recruited a group of young writers to create spoken word pieces responding to a unique time of crisis.
 This took the forms of poems, monologues, and news reports.
 These twenty young writers created brand new short pieces that were performed and recorded in isolation by professional actors.
-The event launched in June.
+Watch the full production of 2020 Stories HERE.

 A space for togetherness across communities...